XRPLBounties/Proposals/README.md

 In general, good bounties should be:

-1. Immediately useful in some way.
+1. Immediately useful in some way to the XRPL community.
 2. Technically focused.
 3. Doable by a single person just by reading the post.